 Elmwood Church has a rich history of gospel ministry in the Twin Cities.
-The congregation originally had its beginning when a small group of Scandinavians began to meet in northeast Minneapolis.
-By December of 1924, this group became a recognized Lutheran assembly.
+The congregation began with a small group of Scandinavians in northeast Minneapolis, and by December of 1924, this group became a recognized Lutheran assembly.
 After a number of years the congregation moved to a small church on the corner of 26th and McKinley Street N.E.

-In time Elmwood saw spiritual revival, an occurrence which our congregation still longs for today.
-There were all-night prayer meetings and multiple people feeling led to go abroad on mission.
+Elmwood saw spiritual revival — there were all-night prayer meetings and multiple people feeling led to go into full-time missions work.
 In 1965, the property on McKinley was sold and a new church was built on Chelmsford Road in St. Anthony Village.
 It was dedicated in November of the same year.
-During the revival days of the 1980’s, the congregation outgrew their facility and built a beautiful addition, including a spacious new sanctuary.
-As of 1994 Elmwood officially identified itself as a part of the Evangelical Free Church of America.
-In 2003, Pastor Fred Thoni began his pastorate at Elmwood.
+During the 1980’s, the congregation outgrew the space and built an addition with a new larger sanctuary.
+In 1994, Elmwood joined the Evangelical Free Church of America.